- PLEASE WHITELIST firstname.lastname@example.org when you submit.

 For Poetry: Send queries to us at firstname.lastname@example.org

-We run our magazine as lean as possible, and any monies we receive go directly to purchasing fiction, and web maintenance things like domain names and hosting.
-If you want to support our authors, please click the button above to donate via PayPal.
-Or buy a subscription to Abyss & Apex to view our archives and comment on stories for only $5 a year. $25 donations get a free book.
-Visit our Support Us! page to find out how.
+We run our magazine as lean as possible, and any monies we receive go directly to purchasing fiction or poetry, and to web maintenance things like domain names and hosting.
+If you want to support Abyss & Apex, please click the button above to donate via PayPal. $25 in donations get a you free book, just ask for it.
+We also take donations via Buy Me a Coffee.
 Thank you!